History of the Labour Party (UK): Jeremy Corbyn

 The day after the 7 May 2015 election, Miliband resigned as party leader.
 Harriet Harman again took charge as interim leader.
 Following a leadership election, Jeremy Corbyn was announced as the new party leader on 12 September 2015.
 Corbyn, then a member of the Socialist Campaign Group and a fixture of the party's left, was considered little more than a fringe hopeful when the contest began, but benefited from a large influx of new members as well as the registration of significant numbers of the new affiliated and registered classes of voting supporters introduced under Miliband.
 Corbyn received the backing of only 16 of the party's MPs.
 Membership numbers continued to climb after the start of Corbyn's leadership.

 Tensions soon developed in the parliamentary party over Corbyn's leadership.
 Following the referendum on EU membership more than two dozen members of the Shadow Cabinet resigned in late June 2016, and a no-confidence vote was supported by 172 MPs against 40 supporting Corbyn.
 On 11 July 2016 an official leadership election was called as Angela Eagle launched a challenge against Corbyn.
 She was soon joined by rival challenger Owen Smith, prompting Eagle to withdraw on 19 July 2016 in order to ensure there was only one challenger on the ballot.
 On 24 September 2016 Corbyn retained leadership of the party with an increased share of the vote.
 By the end of the contest Labour's membership had grown to more than 500,000, making it the largest political party in terms of membership in Western Europe.

 Following the party's decision to support the European Union (Notification of Withdrawal) Bill 2017, at least three shadow cabinet ministers, all representing constituencies which voted to remain in the EU, resigned from their position as a result of the party's decision to invoke Article 50 under the bill.
 47 of 229 Labour MPs voted against the bill (in defiance of the party's three-line whip).
 Unusually, the rebel frontbenchers did not face immediate dismissal.
-According to the New Statesman, approximately 7,000 members of the Labour Party also resigned in protest over the party's stance; this number has been confirmed by senior Labour sources.